-If you are using the camera for the first time, it is helpful for you first to setup the basic camera settings before explaining the functionalities of the camera in detail.
+If you are using the camera for the first time, it is helpful to set up the basic camera settings before explaining the functionalities of the camera in detail.
 According to the light conditions in your room or on stage, you can follow instructions at:

 - 1. Basic Camera Setup - 2.
-Basic Camera Setup using (semi)manual settings
+Basic Camera Setup using (semi)manual settings you can read more about the functionality in this chapter.